 A. Tie‑downs and Supports

 Specification 2404.03, E requires that bottom and top mat reinforcing be independently supported.
-The support system spacing shall not exceed 4 feet (1.2 m) in each direction for bolsters or continuous high chairs and 3 feet (0.9 m) in each direction for individual high chairs.
+The support system spacing shall not exceed 4 feet in each direction for bolsters or continuous high chairs and 3 feet in each direction for individual high chairs.
 These supports should also be placed near the ends of the bridge and under bars near the curbs to ensure bar position and clearances are maintained.

 B. Epoxy Coated Bar

-Epoxy coated reinforcing steel requires the use of epoxy or plastic coated bar supports and tie wires (2404.03, E.) Epoxy coated tie wires may tend to slide or break.
+Epoxy coated reinforcing steel requires the use of epoxy coated steel or plastic bar supports and tie wires (2404.03, E.) Epoxy coated tie wires may tend to slide or break.
 If this occurs, they should be double tied or stronger ties used.
 Note: Approval for support chairs and bolsters is now included in Materials IM 451.01.

 C. Clearance Check